vasquez-esteban/next-init/README.md

 This template is a starting point and does not include everything.
 Here are some things you might want to add:

-1. Shadcn-ui: A UI library for building beautiful interfaces.
-2. Base Layouts: Common layout components for your application.
+Layouts: Common & SEO layout components for your application.
-3. SEO layout: A layout component that includes SEO (Search Engine Optimization) best practices.

 Feel free to customize this template according to your project's needs.